 Malicious software, known as malware, is a constant threat to businesses.
 This includes viruses, worms, Trojans, and ransomware, all capable of infiltrating systems and causing immense damage.
 Viruses replicate themselves and attach to files, worms spread through networks, Trojans disguised as legitimate software, and ransomware encrypts data until a ransom is paid.

-To combat malware attacks, businesses should prioritize regular updates to their antivirus software.
+To combat malware attacks, businesses should prioritize regular updates to their antivirus software as well as the third party risk management software which they are using.
 Equally important is employee education about safe online practices.
 Simple actions, such as not opening suspicious email attachments or clicking on unknown links, can thwart these attacks.

 Collaborating with external vendors and partners brings numerous benefits but also exposes businesses to third-party risks.
 If these partners lack proper cybersecurity measures, they can become gateways for attackers.